lunarmodules/Penlight/docs_topics/07-functional.md

     3

-`seq.printall` is useful for printing out single-valued sequences, and provides some finer control over formating, such as a delimiter, the number of fields per line, and a format string to use (@see string.format)
+`seq.printall` is useful for printing out single-valued sequences, and provides some finer control over formatting, such as a delimiter, the number of fields per line, and a format string to use (@see string.format)

     > seq.printall(seq.random(10))